marlass/code-review-example/.github/pull_request_template.md

 ## Description

 Provide good description of your PR.
-Explain why it was necessary or link to issue.
+Explain what problem does it solve or link to issue.

 ## Code review